 PROPOSAL REVIEW CRITERIA

-We are especially interested in proposals that demonstrate creative solutions to everyday revitalization challenges or that showcase innovative ways to leverage opportunities or assets.
+We are especially interested in proposals that demonstrate high-level thinking, creative solutions to common revitalization challenges, and innovative ways to leverage opportunities or assets.
 Tell us how you do something different and better.
 Lead an honest discussion about your failures; we encourage brave presenters who want to share lessons learned from tough challenges, obstacles and failures, because there is a lot to learn from examples other than success stories.
 We also seek interesting partnerships, cutting-edge ideas, innovative uses of new technology, measured results, and ways to work smarter.
 Sessions that blend the fundamental concepts of a topic with methodology and real-world application (case studies, shared by the actual practitioner when possible) often rise to the top.

 In addition, the committees will consider:

 - Overall quality of the proposed session content;

 - Timeliness and relevance to an important programmatic, technical, policy, or philosophical issue in the preservation-based revitalization field;

 - Title that is engaging and reflects content of the session, course or workshop;

 - Description that accurately reflects the proposed content and articulates the educational goals;